ainokyto/sei-project-02/README.md

 ## Future features

 Hackathon code is rarely elegant or sophisticated, and this project is no exception - the code is quick and dirty and would definitely benefit from some refactoring.
+PotterAPI has plenty more data to go around to satisfy all the trivia thirsty Potterheads out there.
+The quiz could be fleshed out a bit more with adding more question types based on the data objects, for example `ministryOfMagic`, `bloodStatus`, `species`, `boggart`.